anaseto/goal/docs/Implementation.md

 world applications.
-That said, to give an order of magnitude, on my OpenBSD machine, things like the naive fibonacci (fib 35) function completed faster than Perl, more or less like Python, though I'm not going to celebrate because on a Linux machine Python ran about twice as fast for this same micro-benchmark (but Perl rank like Goal).
+That said, to give an order of magnitude, on my OpenBSD machine, things like the naive fibonacci (fib 35) function completed faster than Perl, more or less like Python, though I'm not going to celebrate because on a Linux machine Python ran more than twice as fast for this same micro-benchmark (but Perl ran like Goal).

 Whatever, I would say that Goal's scalar performance is decent.
 Quite a few array programming languages (like J) have done well without that.
 You're indeed